OCHA-DAP/hdx-python-country/doc/main.md

 ## Currencies

-Currency conversion to USD is simple:
+Various functions support the conversion of monetary amounts to USD.
+Note that the returned values are cached to reduce network usage which means that the library is unsuited for use where rates are expected to update while the program is running:

     currency = Country.get_currency_from_iso3("usa")  # returns "USD"
+    assert Currency.get_current_rate("usd")  # returns 1
     Currency.get_current_value_in_usd(10, currency)  # returns 10
     gbprate = Currency.get_current_value_in_usd(10, "gbp")
     assert gbprate != 10
     Currency.get_current_value_in_currency(gbprate, "GBP")  # returns 10
     date = parse_date("2020-02-20")
+    Currency.get_historic_rate("gbp", date)  # returns 0.76910001039505
     Currency.get_historic_value_in_usd(10, "USD", date)  # returns 10
-    Currency.get_historic_value_in_usd(10, "gbp", date)  # returns 12.877
+    Currency.get_historic_value_in_usd(10, "gbp", date)  # returns 13.002210200027791
-    Currency.get_historic_value_in_currency(10, "gbp", date)  # returns 7.765783955890346
+    Currency.get_historic_value_in_currency(10, "gbp", date)  # returns 7.6910001039505005

+The conversion relies on Yahoo Finance, falling back on exchangerate.host for current rates, and Yahoo Finance falling back on IMF data via IATI for historic rates.
+Historic rates can also fall back to current rates if desired (this is not the default).
-It is also possible to pass in a Retrieve object to Currency.setup() to allow the downloaded files to be saved or previously downloaded files to be reused.
-It is also possible to change the urls used for current and historic rates (the defaults are current_rates_url: https://api.exchangerate.host/latest?base=usd,
+It is possible to pass in a Retrieve object to Currency.setup() to allow the downloaded files from the secondary sources to be saved or previously downloaded files to be reused and to allow fallbacks from current rates to a static file eg.
-historic_rates_url: https://codeforiati.org/exchangerates-scraper/consolidated.csv) and to activate fallbacks from current rates to a static file and/or from historic rates to current rates (for which more currencies exist).

-    Currency.setup(retriever, current_rates_url=my_current_rates_url, historic_rates_url=my_historic_rates_url,
-                   fallback_historic_to_current=True, fallback_current_to_static=True)
+    Currency.setup(retriever, ..., fallback_historic_to_current=True, fallback_current_to_static=True)